 - Applying SPICE Students will use the SPICE (Social, Political, Intellectual, Cultural, and Economic) Analysis Framework to analyze the Preface of School Clothes.
-For each SPICE category, students will list 1 note from their reading of the Preface that is connected to the category's guiding questions. - My School Clothes: Essay In a 3-4 page autobiographical essay, students will reflect on the stories they have inherited about schooling from their family and community, from their personal history and experience, and from history in general.
-Students will consider how these stories shape their understanding of education and their identity as a learner. - School Clothes, the Metaphor: Short Reflection Reflecting on their own educational experience, students will expand upon the metaphor of "School Clothes."
+Students will list one note from their reading of the Preface that corresponds with each SPICE category (e.g., Cultural). - My School Clothes: Essay In a 3-4 page autobiographical essay, students will reflect on the stories they have inherited about schooling from their family and community, from their personal history and experience, and from history in general.
+Students will consider how these inherited stories shape their understanding of education and their identity as learners. - School Clothes, the Metaphor: Short Reflection Reflecting on their own educational experience, students will expand upon the metaphor of "School Clothes."
 Students will answer the following questions: What does "School Clothes" mean to you?
 What does the school clothes metaphor elucidate about the collective black student experience?
 What school clothes, both literal and metaphorical, shape your experience of education?